NixOS/nix/doc/manual/source/release-notes/rl-2.31.md

   * Properly use the parsed port from URL.
   * Better use of the response of `git-lfs-authenticate` to determine API endpoint when the API is not exposed on port 443.

-- Add support for user@address:port syntax in store URIs [#7044](https://github.com/NixOS/nix/issues/7044) [#3425](https://github.com/NixOS/nix/pull/3425)
+- Add support for `user@address:port` syntax in store URIs [#7044](https://github.com/NixOS/nix/issues/7044) [#3425](https://github.com/NixOS/nix/pull/3425)

-  It's now possible to specify the port used for the SSH stores directly in the store URL in accordance with [RFC3986](https://datatracker.ietf.org/doc/html/rfc3986).
-Previously the only way to specify custom ports was via `ssh_config` or `NIX_SSHOPTS` environment variable, because Nix incorrectly passed the port number together with the host name to the SSH executable.
-This has now been fixed.
+  It's now possible to specify the port used for SSH stores directly in the store URL in accordance with [RFC3986](https://datatracker.ietf.org/doc/html/rfc3986).
+Previously the only way to specify custom ports was via `ssh_config` or the `NIX_SSHOPTS` environment variable, because Nix incorrectly passed the port number together with the host name to the SSH executable.

   This change affects [store references](@docroot@/store/types/index.md#store-url-format) passed via the `--store` and similar flags in CLI as well as in the configuration for [remote builders](@docroot@/command-ref/conf-file.md#conf-builders).
 For example, the following store URIs now work: